 Building energy capacity is not one-and-done it is an ongoing process.
 Imagine I built 3000 MW of wind turbines in 2021 and started on my ultra-slow 1000 MW reactor.
 When those 3000 MW of turbines were approaching their end-of-life that 1000 MW nuclear reactor would be there to replace them and could then operate through 2-4 turbine life cycles providing capacity factors 2-3 times higher than the wind projects they replaced.

-Here is a simply analogy for those who still don’t get it.
+Here is a simple analogy for those who still don’t get it.
 Every year our society spends huge sums of money to train new surgeons.
 Training a surgeon takes, on average, 14 years from the start of university to the end of their residency.
 Yet I don’t hear anyone arguing that since we currently have surgeons in our hospitals we shouldn’t go through the time and effort of training any new surgeons.
 No one makes that argument because we all know there will be an ongoing need for new surgeons and there will be a regular turn-over of old surgeons.
 Every year a number will retire and a number of new surgeons will replace them.
 The same is true of our energy systems.

 To conclude, when I hear an activist make the argument “building nuclear takes too long” I attribute that response to either confusion or ignorance (my better angels preclude me from considering darker motivations).
 The simple truth is that building enough renewables to replace fossil fuels will take decades and each turbine/solar panel needs to be replaced every 20-25 yrs.
 Given our ongoing needs there is simply no logic to the claim that we shouldn’t build nuclear plants because they “take too long to build”.